andrei-lazer/simplewc/README.md

 ## Fuzzing

+Run

+`tests/fuzzing/build-afl.sh`

-Run `tests/fuzzing/build-afl.sh` to build [AFL](https://github.com/google/AFL), a brute-force fuzzer driven by a genetic algorithm.
+to build [AFL](https://github.com/google/AFL), a brute-force fuzzer driven by a genetic algorithm.

+Then, run

+`tests/fuzzing/afl-testing.sh`

-Then, run `tests/fuzzing/afl-testing.sh` to start the testing.
+to start the fuzzer.